Glossary

 Medical and surgical supplies expenditure: The cost of all consumables of a medical or surgical nature (excluding drug supplies) but not including expenditure on equipment repairs.
 METEOR identifier: 270358.

-Medical consultation clinic: A clinic in which services are provided by a general physician or medical specialist (IHPA 2016).
+Medical consultation clinic: A clinic in which services are provided by a medical or nurse practitioner.
+There may also be input from allied health personnel and/or clinical nurse specialists.

 Mental health (admission): Admission to hospital that includes psychiatric care days or that has a mental health care type.